opnfv/yardstick/docs/userguide/07-installation.rst

 ----------------------------------

 It is recommended to verify that Yardstick was installed successfully by executing some simple commands and test samples.
+Before executing yardstick test cases make sure yardstick flavor and building yardstick-trusty-server image can be found in glance and openrc file is sourced.
 Below is an example invocation of yardstick help command and ping.py test sample:
 ::

   yardstick –h